johnsonr/springai-demo/README.md

   be externalized so they can be edited easily and potentially shared.
 - _Mix multiple models_, using the best (or cheapest) LLM for each task.
 - Enable reuse via advisors, analogous to aspects in AOP
+- Return entities from the LLM
+- Use structured persistent data as well as vector search
 - _Write in Kotlin_!

 ## Setup